ekuric/openshift/_rhev/vm_create.md

 ### Add RHEV based VM

 #### Prerequisites for usage

-- Client from where scripts are supposed must be able to access RHEV api interface
+- The client from where scripts are supposed to be run, must be able to access RHEV api interface
-- On Fedora it is necessary to install `ovirt-engine-sdk-python` python library
+- On Fedora it is necessary to install `ovirt-engine-sdk-python` python library.
+This can achieved with below command

 ```
 # dnf install ovirt-engine-sdk-python
 ```

 - If not executed directly from RHEV manager, ensure to pass correct location for `--rhevcafile` (How to get rhevcafile check with RHEV system administrator)
-By default `--rhevcafile` will try to access and read `/etc/pki/ovirt-engine/ca.pem` which is at that location on RHEV manager, for other cases it is necessary to have access to RHEV `ca.pem` certificate
+By default `--rhevcafile` will be searched and tried to access at `/etc/pki/ovirt-engine/ca.pem` which is at that location on RHEV manager, for other cases it is necessary to have access to RHEV `ca.pem` certificate

+#### Properties

+Using `add_vm_rhev.py` it is possible to create desired number of virtual machines from particular template.VM disk can be `thin` - what is default in RHEV, or `preallocated` if `vmdiskpreallocated=yes` is specified when script is executed.
+For most cases using `thin` volume disk type for virtual macihine VM is satisfactory, however for cases where is necessary to have virtual machines with minimum possible latency ( ideal candidates for this  are OpenShift masters and/or ETCD servers), then it is  strogly advisable to have virtual machines with `preallocated` storage

+For more information regarding RHEV virtual disk, refer to RHEV documentation chapter [Understanding Virtual Disks](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Virtualization/3.1/html/Administration_Guide/Understanding_virtual_disks.html)

+If there is necessary to have virtual machine with multiple (additional) disks attached to it, then specifying `--numdisks` with number of additional disks will do that.
+It is necessary to mention that specifying high number for `numdisks` will eventually fail due to kernel limitation.
+Reasonable number for `numdisks` for most cases is up to 40, what is going to attach 40 disk devices to virtual machine.
+This is limitation from RHEV virtual machine side, other limitation could appear if size of allocated disks cannot be accomodated at storage side.

+For case when is chosen to create `preallocated` storage type and/or many disk to be attached to virtual machine with `numdisks` the time it takes to create virtual machine(s) can be long and it is recommended to use these two options only when really necessary.

+For more details, check `USAGE` section

 #### USAGE

 For details how to use [add_vm_rhev.py](https://github.com/ekuric/openshift/blob/master/_rhev/add_vm_rhev.py) script refer to below help output
 ```
 # python add_vm_rhev.py -h
 usage: add_vm_rhev.py [-h] --url URL --rhevusername RHEVUSERNAME
                       --rhevpassword RHEVPASSWORD [--rhevcafile RHEVCAFILE]
                       [--memory MEMORY] [--cluster CLUSTER]
                       [--vmtemplate VMTEMPLATE] [--nicname NICNAME]
                       [--num NUM] --vmprefix VMPREFIX [--disksize DISKSIZE]
                       [--vmcores VMCORES] [--vmsockets VMSOCKETS]
-                      --storagedomain STORAGEDOMAIN
+                      [--storagedomain STORAGEDOMAIN] [--network NETWORK]
+                      [--addstorage ADDSTORAGE]
+                      [--vmdiskpreallocated VMDISKPREALLOCATED]
+                      [--diskpreallocated DISKPREALLOCATED]
+                      [--numdisks NUMDISKS]

 Script to create RHEV based virtual machines